 The majority of chicken breeds produce monomorphic chicks.

 This means that both males and females look identical after they have hatched.
+In contrast to Black Star chickens, for example, whose sex you can tell from looks alone.

 Black Copper Marans chicks are monomorphic, unfortunately, so they’re difficult to sex until a few months old.